Ras El Tin Palace: History

-The palace is located in the Ras el-Tin quarter of Alexandria overlooking the city's Western Harbour.
-It was built on a promontory which in antiquity had been the site of the island of Pharos.
 The palace has a long historical association with Egyptian royalty.
 It is one of few palaces in Egypt to witness the initiation of the long-lasting Muhammad Ali dynasty by Muhammad Ali Pasha (r.
 1805–1848) during the early 19th century.
-A number of foreign architects and engineers were commissioned by Muhammad Ali for the design and construction of the palace.
-Building activities began in 1834, taking eleven years to complete the original design in 1845.
-Complementary work and the construction of additional wings continued for two more years until 1847, when it was officially inaugurated.
+A number of foreign architects and engineers were commissioned by Muhammad Ali for the design and construction of the palace; the entrance gate with coat of arms was designed by Pietro Avoscani.

-Built on a rise above the harbour on the eastern seashore of Alexandria, the palace is one of a number of construction developments in the city initiated by Muhammad Ali to serve as a vice-regal palace.
-Initially based on the shape of a Roman fort, the palace was given a classical portico.
+The palace is located in the Ras el-Tin quarter of Alexandria overlooking the city's Western Harbour.
+It was built on a promontory which in antiquity had been the site of the island of Pharos, above the harbour on the city's eastern shore.
+It was initially based on the shape of a Roman fort and intended as a secondary fort to complement the Cairo Citadel.
+Construction started in 1834 and was completed to the original design in 1845.
+Alterations and the construction of additional wings continued until it was finished in 1847.
+Built in the style of a grand château, it was used as the official summer residence for the Egyptian monarch and government, during the season when Alexandria became Egypt’s working capital.
+One of a number of construction developments in Alexandria initiated by Muhammad Ali to serve as a vice-regal palace, it went on to be used as a vacation home by his royal successors.
+They constructed a private railway line between the palace and Cairo, and the palace was given a classical portico.

 It is said by tradition to be the site of negotiations between Muhammad Ali and Admiral Sir Charles Napier during the Oriental Crisis of 1840.
-The palace was used as a royal summer residence by the Muhammad Ali dynasty and as a government headquarters.
 During the Anglo-Egyptian War of 1882, a British naval landing party led by Captain Jacky Fisher was quartered in the palace.
-Fisher described it as "very magnificent, but a mass of fleas and dirt".
 A seaplane base was established next to the palace during the period of British rule in Egypt as part of the British naval base at Alexandria.
-Following the Egyptian Revolution of 1952 the penultimate monarch of Egypt and Sudan, King Farouk, sought refuge in the palace where he was besieged by Egyptian army forces.
+Following the Egyptian Revolution of 1952 the penultimate monarch of Egypt and Sudan, King Farouk, sought refuge in the palace where he was besieged by Egyptian Army forces.
 Farouk signed his abdication in the palace and departed from it to leave Egypt and go into exile.
 The palace was subsequently nationalized, as were the other former royal palaces in the country.
 It was used as a presidential residence and for hosting state guests.